NiaOrg/NiaPy/docs/source/guides/git_beginners.rst

 initially learning the process.
-I know that I certainly had considerable initial trouble with it, and I found a lot of the information on GitHub and around the internet to be rather piecemeal and incomplete - part of the process described here, another there, common hangups in a different place, and so on.
+I know that I certainly had considerable initial trouble with it, and I found a lot of the information on GitHub and around the internet to be rather piecemeal and incomplete - part of the process described here, another there, common hang-ups in a different place, and so on.

 This short tutorial is fairly standard procedure for creating a fork, doing your work, issuing a pull request, and merging that pull request back into the original project.